 Introducing antioxidant rich foods such as fresh fruit and vegetables is one of the best ways to reduce free radical formation such as:

 Adding supplements that contain antioxidant-rich properties in addition to your nutrition plan is another way to reduce free radical damage and oxidative stress formation.

 Turmeric’s active ingredient curcumin is a polyphenol – micronutrients packed with antioxidants.
 Polyphenols can induce oxidative stress and have been proven to have anti-cancer effects fighting against cancer cell proliferation.

 RELATED ARTICLE The Ultimate Guide To Turmeric

-Krill Oil, is a superior source of Omega-3 fatty acids, which has been proven to possess anti-inflammatory effects.
-Krill Oil also contains the worlds most potent and powerful antioxidant, Astaxanthin.
+Krill Oil is a superior source of Omega-3 fatty acids, which have been proven to possess anti-inflammatory effects.
+Krill Oil also contains the world's most potent and powerful antioxidant, Astaxanthin.
 Numerous studies have shown that astaxanthin can reduce free radical damage and oxidative stress by suppressing the inflammatory response to environmental factors such as UV exposure, acting as an anti-aging agent, while also absorbing free radicals into its molecular structure, providing neuroprotective and positive cardiovascular effects.

 RELATED ARTICLE The Ultimate Guide To Krill Oil